What is Gerontology: The Study of Aging

 Career Opportunities for Gerontology Specialists

 Depending upon their career interests, Paul said, students who want to work with an older population may consider options beyond traditional positions in healthcare and human services.
-Emerging fields such as segmented marketing and advertising specifically aimed at the oldest old and middle old populations may appeal to business students, for example.
+Emerging fields such as segmented marketing and advertising specifically aimed at the aging populations may appeal to business students, for example.
 Existing shortages in the healthcare sector and occupational therapy point to opportunities to work at rehabilitation centers or as a service provider focused on independent living.

 “In my Los Angeles County community, where a lot of people are retiring, several attorneys have tailored their services to local demographics and specialize in elder law and setting up complex trusts, wills and estates,” Paul said.
 “Technology is driving many efforts to keep people independent as they age, evidenced by a rise in electronic healthcare and travel apps as well as in the hospice industry.”

 Since national statistics indicate that many caregivers of elderly relatives are middle aged, many families are planning ahead and exploring options for how to help their loved ones stay in their homes with necessary supports.
 This has given rise to a growing field focused on gerontology case management, adaptive living and public education about the needs of elders and their loved ones.
-According to the U.S. Census, the growth rate of the older population is projected to double from 40.2 million in 2010 to nearly 89 million by 2050: The demand for professionals in such diverse fields as healthcare, urban planning and public policy legislation, adaptive living solutions, information technology and software development, fitness and wellness and in nonprofit community outreach and hospital-based organizations present many career opportunities for the coming decades.
+According to the U.S. Census, the growth rate of the older population is projected to double from 40.2 million in 2010 to nearly 89 million by 2050.
+The demand for professionals in such diverse fields as healthcare, urban planning and public policy legislation, adaptive living solutions, information technology and software development, fitness and wellness, non-profit community outreach and hospital-based organizations presents many career opportunities for the coming decades.

 “People may retire at age 50, yet live until 100 years old, so we explore a broad range of topics in our courses on gerontology,” Paul said.
 “Technology is a powerful tool, not only to engage with local resources and caregivers but also to gather information in the media and throughout the Internet.
 For example, my elderly next-door neighbors, who are pretty independent, use their computers to place orders at the local pharmacy, order groceries from Amazon and more.”